-PHB Public Affairs engages in transportation policy and related activities as a matter of professional interest and on behalf of clients who share that interest in the marine transportation system (MTS).
+PHB Public Affairs engaged in transportation policy and related activities as a matter of professional interest and on behalf of clients who share that interest in the marine transportation system (MTS).
 Ports, marine terminals, the marine highway, and freight transportation are particular areas of attention.
-PHB Public Affairs assists parties who want to:
+PHB Public Affairs assisted parties who wanted to:

 - better understand the national policy context for the port/maritime sector,

 - learn more about federal programs and potential sources of support,

 - participate as a stakeholder in Washington decision-making,